Muir–Torre syndrome

 Muir–Torre syndrome is a rare hereditary, autosomal dominant cancer syndrome that is thought to be a subtype of HNPCC (Lynch syndrome).
 Individuals are prone to develop cancers of the colon, genitourinary tract, and skin lesions, such as keratoacanthomas and sebaceous tumors.
 The genes affected are MLH1, MSH2, and more recently, MSH6, and are involved in DNA mismatch repair.

-Symptoms
+Signs and symptoms

 Muir–Torre syndrome is characterized by both: